Pentest Writeups | Hugo Beaulieu

 listening on [any] 4444 ...

-Finally, I run the model from the dashboard:
+Then execute the model from the dashboard:

 GET /run_model/ef74c658-cbcf-4601-96c6-965fd87e6788 HTTP/1.1